pschmitt/termux.sh/README.md

 To install the latest ansible version you can use the following:
 `ansible-install --pip`.
 The same flag applies for the install script: `ìnstall.sh --full --pip`.

+## Customize the symlink location

+By default all the symlinks will be created in the `$HOME/bin` directory.
+To set the destination path you need to set `$DEST` like so:
+`DEST=$PREFIX/bin ./install.sh --full --pip`